Mark Dyer is a composer and researcher working in new and experimental music.

 His work explores the entanglement between borrowed material and narrative.

-Mark has worked with ensembles such as the Arditti Quartet, House of Bedlam, The Riot Ensemble, Psappha and CoMA, as well as soloists Benedict Holland, Kathryn Williams, Jason Alder and Amy Jolly.
+Mark has worked with ensembles such as the Arditti Quartet, House of Bedlam, The Riot Ensemble, Psappha and CoMA, as well as soloists Kate Ledger, Kathryn Williams, Jason Alder and Amy Jolly.
 In addition he has had work installed at HOMEmcr, Warrington Contemporary Arts Festival and the Street Road Artists Space, Pennsylvania.

 Mark have attended several international residencies, including the 2019 Bilkent Composition Academy, the 2018 Defragmentation ‘Technology in Music Booksprint’ at the Darmstadt New Music Summer School, and the 2018 UKYA Cornish Weekender.
-Additionally, Mark has published in TEMPO, Early Music, the INSAM Journal of Contemporary Music, Art and Technology, and the Elsewhere Journal.
+Additionally, Mark has published widely in academic journals and edited volumes.

-Mark has taught at the Royal Northern College of Music, was Leverhulme Mentor at the Junior RNCM, and has mentored students at Holy Cross College, Bury.
+Mark is passionate about teaching and has taught at the Royal Northern College of Music, was Leverhulme Mentor at the Junior RNCM, and several sixth-form colleges.

-Mark is currently a PhD candidate in Composition at the Royal Northern College of Music, supervised by Mauricio Pauly.
-These studies are generously supported by an AHRC North West Consortium DTP studentship.
+Mark completed a practice-based PhD in Composition at the Royal Northern College of Music in 2021, supported by an AHRC North West Consortium DTP studentship.